ethan-yz-hao/trip-rover/backend/README.md

 TODO:
 - autocomplete search for user name and plan name
 - websocket connection limit
-- dual database: note on how to sync
 - ml model for plan place recommendation
 - spring cloud
+- dual database: note on how to sync (in the future, dynamoDB)